-The score implementation to use depends on your use case.
-Your score might not efficiently fit in a single double value.
+The Score implementation to use depends on your use case.
+Your score might not efficiently fit in a single long value.
 Planner has several build-in Score implementations, but you can implement a custom Score too.
-Most use cases will just use the build-in HardSoftScore.
+Most use cases tend to use the build-in HardSoftScore.